tapion69/smart_voltronic/smart-voltronic/README.md

 ---

-# 🌐 Future support – Elfin Wi-Fi / Ethernet modules
+# 🌐 Future support – gateway / Ethernet modules

-A future release will add support for **Elfin modules**, allowing inverters to connect via:
+A future release will add support for **gateway**, allowing inverters to connect via:

 * Wi-Fi
 * Ethernet